Inferring the causal effect of journals on citations: Introduction

-We answer this question by comparing citations to preprints with citations to the published version.
-The number of citations $C$ may be influenced by both the latent citation rate $\latcitrate$ and the journal $J$ in which it is published (Fig.~\ref{fig:causal_model}).
-Possibly, high-impact journals perform a stringent peer review of articles, selecting only articles with a high latent citation rate, so that $\latcitrate$ influence the journal $J$.
-The latent citation rate itself may be influenced by many factors and characteristics of the paper\cite{Onodera2015} and motivations for citing the paper.\cite{Bornmann2008} Crucially, the number of citations to the preprint before it is published $C'$ is unaffected by where it will be published and is affected only by the latent citation rate $\latcitrate$.
+We answer this question by comparing citations of preprints with citations of the published version.
+The number of citations $C$ may be influenced by both the latent citation rate $\latcitrate$ and the journal $J$ in which the article is published (Fig.~\ref{fig:causal_model}).
+Possibly, high-impact journals perform a stringent peer review of articles, selecting only articles with a high latent citation rate, so that $\latcitrate$ influences the journal $J$.
+The latent citation rate itself may be influenced by many factors and characteristics \citep{Onodera2015} and motivations for citing the paper \citep{Bornmann2008}.
+These factors are not limited to characteristics of the paper itself, but may also include author reputation \citep{Petersen2014} or institutional reputation \citep{Medoff2006}.
+Regardless of which factors influence the latent citation rate, the number of citations of the preprint before it is published in a journal $C'$ is unaffected by where it will be published and is affected only by the latent citation rate $\latcitrate$.
 We rely on this insight to estimate the causal effect of the journal on citations $\Pr(C \mid \doOp(J))$.
-The identification of the causal effect is possible because of the so-called ``effect restoration'',\cite{Kuroki2014} provided we can estimate $\Pr(C' \mid \latcitrate)$.
+The identification of the causal effect is possible because of the so-called ``effect restoration'' \citep{Kuroki2014}, provided we can estimate $\Pr(C' \mid \latcitrate)$.
 We construct a parametric model that provides exactly such an estimate.